 The Prevention Centers for Disease Control (CDC) changed its guidelines for protection against the Coronavirus.
 The CDC now recommends that everyone wear a non-medical face mask in public.
 The center is now advising everyone whether or not they have symptoms of COVID-19 to cover their face with a covering or cloth accessory.
 Check out my list of affordable and chic fabric face mask options to combat Coronavirus.

-By now, we all know and understand the importance of reserving the N-95 masks for healthcare workers on the frontline.
-The N-95 offers the most substantial medical protection against the Coronavirus.
-Cotton face masks are not suitable for medical providers.
+By now, we all know and understand the importance of preserving N-95 masks for healthcare workers on the frontline.
+The N-95 offers the most substantial medical protection against the Coronavirus, while cotton face masks are not suitable for medical providers.

-Now’s a great time to support small businesses that are struggling due to the Coronavirus shutdowns.
+Now’s a great time to support small businesses struggling due to the Coronavirus shutdowns.
 All recommended options feature female-owned essential online sources to assist you with wearing a fabric face mask.

-Bestie, Cynthia turned from talents from making 2ChicDesigns handbags to creating $10.00 non-medical masks.
-To place orders for washable, reusable fabric face masks, contact Cynthia via Instagram direct messaging.
+Best friend Cynthia turned from talents from making 2ChicDesigns handbags to creating $10.00 non-medical masks.
+Contact Cynthia via Instagram direct messaging to place orders for washable, reusable fabric face masks.

-One mask from women’s clothing designer Alice and Olivia, the Staceface mask goes for $10.00; it’s reusable and is viscose material is washing-machine safe.
-Over 5,000 masks already donated medical centers around the world, for every cover sold, one given to a community in need.
-Pre-orders expected to ship 4/29/2020.
+One mask from women’s clothing designer Alice and Olivia, the Staceface mask, goes for $10.00; it’s reusable, and viscose is washing-machine safe.
+Over 5,000 masks have already been donated to medical centers worldwide, and for every cover sold, one is given to a community in need.
+Pre-orders are expected to ship on 4/29/2020.

-Check out Ace Blakey, member of the Philadelphia, New Jersey, and Delaware sewing community.
+Check out Ace Blakey, a Philadelphia, New Jersey, and Delaware sewing community member.
 The SEWcial Café CEO makes floral-printed reusable fabric masks. $10.00 – $ 20.00 plus shipping.

-Phoenix company Pomchies appealing to teens for colorful headwear, scrunchies, and lanyards took a quick shift to make and to sell face masks. $8.95 for a package of two washable covers.
+Phoenix company Pomchies, appealing to teens for colorful headwear, scrunchies, and lanyards, took a quick shift to make and sell face masks. $8.95 for a package of two washable covers.

-Google searches for “where to buys face mask” are the highest searches since the creation of Google.
-The regular cloth masks in limited supply, the U.S.surgeon uploaded a YouTube video with instructions on how to make a DIY mask at home using an old t-shirt or scarf and elastic bands.
+Google searches for “where to buy a face mask” are the highest since Google was created.
+Because regular cloth masks are in limited supply, the U.S. surgeon uploaded a YouTube video with instructions on how to make a DIY mask at home using an old T-shirt or scarf and elastic bands.

 Who knew protective masks could be a fashion accessory?
 I ventured to Lowe’s last week because we needed light bulbs.
 I wore a winter knit scarf around my face and mouth.
-Most everyone I saw being very creative with some type of face mask.
+Most of the people I saw were very creative with some face masks.

 The fabric face mask is the best option for everyday people to protect themselves against Coronavirus.
 However, based on mask protection efficiency, I’m favoring not a fabric face mask but a reusable, washable shield with filters.

-I order this breathable face shield kit that includes filters available in seven different colors.
-The best feature of this GIR product offers sterilization options via dishwasher or microwave.
-Cost $15.00, and shipping starts April 23.
+I ordered this breathable face shield kit with filters available in seven colors.
+This GIR product’s best feature is that it offers sterilization options via dishwasher or microwave.
+It costs $15.00, and shipping starts April 23.

 A few things to remember about fabric face masks no matter if you purchase, create, or repurpose another item: